spring-epfl/pots/README.md

 * `src` --- common utilities for credit scoring.
 * `scripts` --- a script for running the _poisoning_ experiments
 * `notebooks` --- Jupyter notebooks for both evasion and poisoning
-* `images` --- upon running, the notebooks save plots here
+* `images` --- after running, the notebooks and scripts save plots here
 * `out` --- the scripts saves simulation data here
 * `data` --- German credit risk dataset